MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper/index.md

 For other platforms or versions of Windows 10 version 1803 or earlier, to display the diagnostic data, navigate to `edge://data-viewer`.
 To display the data that Microsoft Edge periodically sent to Microsoft since the last time the viewer was opened, navigate to `edge://data-viewer`.
 To display the data that is sent to Microsoft for your specific session, refresh the viewer.
 The data used to populate `edge://data-viewer` is stored locally on the device.
 To clear the data in the viewer, close the `edge://data-viewer` tab.

 To help improve Microsoft products and services, de-identified and aggregated diagnostic data is stored for up to two years.
-You may not display or delete the diagnostic data from your [Microsoft privacy dashboard][MicrosoftAccountPrivacy], because your Microsoft account doesn't collect or store the diagnostic data.
+You may not display or delete the diagnostic data from your [Microsoft privacy dashboard](https://account.microsoft.com/privacy/), because your Microsoft account doesn't collect or store the diagnostic data.
 To delete the diagnostic data on Windows 10, complete the following actions.

 1. Choose **Start** > **Settings** > **Privacy** > **Diagnostics & feedback**.
 1. Navigate to **Delete diagnostic data**.
 1. Choose **Delete**.

 The delete diagnostic data functionality is only supported on Windows 10 version 1803 or later.
-For more information, navigate to [Diagnostics, feedback, and privacy in Windows 10][MicrosoftSupport4468236].
+For more information, navigate to [Diagnostics, feedback, and privacy in Windows 10](https://support.microsoft.com/help/4468236).

 For Microsoft Edge on Windows 10, sending Optional diagnostic data is determined by your Windows diagnostic data setting.
 To display the setting, [navigate to Privacy optional diagnostic data](#navigate-to-privacy-optional-diagnostic-data).
 To change the Windows settings, complete the following actions.